Castleman Disease Collaborative Network: The CORONA Project

-Phase I of the CORONA project was completed in March of 2020.
+Phase I of the CORONA project was completed in March 2020.
 Over 2500 papers were reviewed, resulting in extraction of 115 repurposed drugs administered to over 9,000 COVID-19 patients.
 These efforts resulted in the publication of a systematic literature review, Treatments Administered to the First 9152 Reported Cases of COVID-19: A Systematic Review, in Infectious Diseases and Therapy.